Miaplaza/MiddleMail/README.md

 # MiddleMail

-An API for transaction email
+An API for transactional email: TODO

 ## Projects